rakshitgupta22/human-AI-text/README.md

-# human-AI-text
+# Detection of AI Generated Texts
-Detection of AI Generated Texts
+The project aims to train a model that is capable of distinguishing between AI and Human Generated texts.
+The HC3 dataset available at https://github.com/Hello-SimpleAI/chatgpt-comparison-detection was used to perform this study.
+After successfully training the model, interpretability algorithms such as Integrated Gradients and LIME were used to interpret the specific words that are used by the model to make the prediction.